CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates what the skill does (scan, fix, validate, PR creation for security vulnerabilities via Snyk) and when to use it with a comprehensive list of trigger scenarios.
-The description is well-structured, uses third-person voice, includes natural user language, and occupies a distinct niche that minimizes conflict with other skills.
+This is a strong skill description that clearly articulates what the skill does (scan, fix, validate, PR creation) and when to use it (with a detailed bulleted list of trigger scenarios).
+It uses third-person voice, includes natural user-facing trigger terms, and is specific enough to be clearly distinguishable from other skills.

 DimensionReasoningScore